Saturday, 25 January 2025

 Google is testing an AI conversational bot for English learners, enabling them to practice speaking through continuous dialogue.

-is piloting a new tool that allows individuals to enhance their English-speaking skills through an AI-driven conversational bot.
+Google is piloting a new tool that allows individuals to enhance their English-speaking skills through an AI-driven conversational bot.
 This innovative feature, which began as a basic sentence feedback tool in October 2023, now supports continuous interactive conversations.
 Users simply talk into their phones to engage with the AI, making language practice more dynamic and accessible.

 According to TechCrunch, this feature is currently accessible to users of Search Labs in several countries, including Argentina, Colombia, India, Mexico, Venezuela, and Indonesia.
 Search Labs serves as a testing ground for potential new features in Google Search.
 Additionally, this conversational practice might appear for users translating to or from English on Android devices through Google.

-Although Google does not offer a structured language curriculum like Duolingo or Babbel, its approach is to aid learners in choosing the most appropriate expressions and grammatical structures during conversations.
+Although Google does not offer a structured language learning curriculum like Duolingo or Babbel, its approach is to aid learners in choosing the most appropriate expressions and grammatical structures during conversations.
 This is part of a broader effort by Google to enhance its translation services and expand the number of languages its AI can interpret.

 Google’s translation features have been around for years, but the company continues to broaden its AI’s linguistic capabilities.
 In a 2023 blog post, Google highlighted Search as a valuable resource for language learners, providing translations, definitions, and vocabulary searches.